EnkeledaM/Coursera_Capstone-1/The Battle of Neighborhoods Week 1.md

 2. Foursquare Places API for Venues

 Approach:
 1. Combine the Neighborhoods and Foursquare venue data.
-This leverage existing work from the Week 3 assignment.
+This will leverage existing work from the Week 3 assignment.
 2. Select the top 3 venues from combined data based on ratings.
 3. Determine the category of the venues and the neighborhoods they are located.
 4. Analyze characteristics of the neighborhoods.